 Alright, so now you have a basic idea of how much certain types of boat weigh and how much certain categories of vehicle can tow.
 That's that, right?
 Well, no.

-In choosing the right car, truck, or SUV to tow your boat, you need to consider multiple points beyond the boat itself.
-Like the people who will usually be along for the ride and all the stuff that comes along, too.
+In choosing the best car, truck or SUV for towing your boat, you're gonna need to consider multiple points beyond the boat itself.
+Things like how many people will usually be along for the ride and all the stuff that comes along with them.

-Next, think about what you will be lugging to and from the boat launch, not just how much of it.
-For example, if you’ll be driving with lots of fuel in cans, you should have a pickup truck so the gas is not in the vehicle with you.
-Likewise, if you take your motor off the boat when it’s not in use, consider a truck.
+Next, think about what you will be lugging to and from the boat launch.
+For example, if you'll be driving with lots of fuel in cans, you should have a pickup truck so the gas is not in the vehicle with you.
+Likewise, if you take your motor, anchors and other such equipment off the boat when it's not in use, consider a truck.

 Where Will You Tow?